 People often make light of how little sleep they get on a regular basis; an over-worked, over-tired condition has become the norm for many.
 But a good night's sleep is not just a novelty, it's a necessity.
 The effects of fatigue are far-reaching and can have an adverse impact on all areas of our lives.

 Work often requires us to override those natural sleep patterns.
 More than 43% of workers are sleep-deprived, and those most at risk work the night shift, long shifts or irregular shifts.
 Following are a few facts for employers:

-Drowsy driving is impaired driving, but while we wouldn't allow a friend to drive drunk, but we rarely take the keys away from our tired friends or insist that they take a nap before heading out on the road.
+Drowsy driving is impaired driving, but while we wouldn't allow a friend to drive drunk, we rarely take the keys away from our tired friends or insist they take a nap before heading out on the road.
 NSC has gathered research that shows:

+Sleep is a vital factor in overall health.
 Adults need an average of seven to nine hours of sleep each night, but 30% report averaging less than six hours, according to the National Health Interview Survey.
-Sleep is a vital factor in overall health.

 Americans receive little education on the importance of sleep, sleep disorders and the consequences of fatigue, but industry leaders recently have been drawing attention to this issue.
 Employers, too, are in an ideal position to educate employees on how to avoid fatigue-related safety incidents.
 NSC supports science-based fatigue risk management systems in the workplace.

 Reports examine causes and consequences of worker fatigue, and risky employer practices.